How to Make Your Workplace so Good that Employees Want to Stay

 Employee wellbeing is an increasingly important topic.
 Think carefully about the working environment, create spaces where people can meet and talk.
 I recently worked at a Professional Services business who deliberately created an area where people could eat lunch and socialise rather than eating on their own in their offices.

 Make the workplace family friendly.
 Work/life balance issues can be a major cause of stress and conflict in the workplace.
-You can also offer some lifestyle benefits which don’t have to cost the earth, for example, the Cycle to Work Scheme, child care vouchers (although these are changing), subsidised gym membership, employee assistance programs which can all help and support wellbeing.
+You can also offer some lifestyle benefits which do not have to cost the earth, for example, the Cycle to Work Scheme, child care vouchers, subsidised gym membership, or employee assistance programs.
+All of these lifestyle benefits can help to support wellbeing.

-We are at work a long time and spend more time at work than with our families so make it fun.
+We are at work for a long time, and spend more time at work than with our families, so make it fun.
 What is fun can be decided by your staff, it could be regular events, pizza Fridays (or healthier versions), fundraising events, social events, surprises, the list is endless.

-Finally, Keep Them Happy; Keep Them Working: When employees feel that they are a dynamic and essential part of the team, they are more productive and willing to go the extra mile for their customers and co-workers and want to stay part of the business.
+Finally, Keep Them Happy; Keep Them Working: When employees feel that they are a dynamic and essential part of the team, they are more productive and willing to go the extra mile for their customers and co-workers, and want to stay part of the business.
 Therefore, give praise openly, set goals appropriate to the work and always take your employees’ needs seriously.
-By respecting and listening to your staff, you’ll be giving them the motivational push they need to stay loyal and committed to the company’s goals.
-And when you have a happy and productive workforce that is eager to contribute, your company can weather any economic storm.
+By respecting and listening to your staff, you will be giving them the motivational push they need to stay loyal and committed to the company’s goals.
+When you have a happy and productive workforce that is eager to contribute, your company can weather any economic storm.